amineennaciri/odin-weather-app/README.md

 Self-reflection and conclusion:

-This project was an excellent opportunity to ...
+This project was an excellent opportunity to practice asynchronous coding and API's call and data extraction, manipulation.